Discover Oregon Mushrooms

 In general, the time to hunt for mushrooms is in the spring and fall when warm, wet weather provides ideal growing conditions.
 Each species, however, has its own "best" season.
 Edible morels are more abundant in the spring, and golden chanterelles and American matsutakes do better in the late summer and fall.
 King boletes can be found year-round depending on where you go--fall to spring at low elevations and late spring to summer in the high country.

 Wild mushrooms can be found throughout Oregon's conifer and hardwood forests.
 Mycorrhizal mushrooms such as boletes and matsutakes rely on trees to survive, so it makes sense to look for them in heavily forested areas with lots of pine trees.
-Morels, on the other hand, fruit best in logged out or burned areas, so you'll want to search in clear-cuts or after a forest fire.
-There will be many new hunting grounds after our recent summer fires!
+Morels, on the other hand, fruit best in logged out areas, so you'll want to search in clear-cuts.
 Look for golden chanterelles in the state's hardwood forests.
 Always get permission from property owners if you intend to search on private land.

 The most important thing to be careful of while hunting wild mushrooms, by far, are the look-alikes; inedible mushrooms that resemble the edible ones.
 Some of these, like the appropriately named death-cap, are toxic and are responsible for more than half of all mushroom-related fatalities and they are common here in Oregon.
 Always take an illustrated guide book when you go and, if there is any doubt, don't pick it.
 Use common sense when hunting for wild mushrooms in Oregon and, more often than not, you will have an enjoyable, delicious and perhaps even profitable experience.